Alter Ego Trust Deed | Canada

 Prepare a charitable remainder trust with this downloadable template for Canadian residents.

-- A charitable remainder trust allows the donor to retain a life interest in property transferred into the trust but makes an irrevocable gift of the residual interest to a registered charity.
-The charity then issues a donation receipt for the fair market value of the residual interest in the property at the time that the residual interest vests in the charity.
+A charitable remainder trust allows the donor to retain a life interest in property transferred into the trust but makes an irrevocable gift of the residual interest to a registered charity.

-- This is an irrevocable trust.
+- Irrevocable Trust.
+This is an irrevocable trust.

-- The template is available in MS Word format and is fully customizable.
+The template is available in MS Word format and is fully customizable.
+This trust deed is governed by Canadian tax laws and is intended to be used only in Canada.

 The Trust Structure in Canada